artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * Fixed internal errors that appeared when you install the plugin and have no initial configuration.
 * Changing the internal structure of the plug to fit WordPress standards.
 = 0.8 =
-* Shipping classes support to limiting free shipping.
+* Support to limit free shipping by shipping classes.
 = 0.7.1.1 =
 * Changing the URL of the plugin in Art Project Group.
 = 0.7.1 =